 Standards in China are set to change, as the new CHAdeMO 3.0 (see below) arrives.

 Considering China is the largest consumer of EVs, and that many regional countries are likely to join including possibly India, the CHAdeMO 3.0 / ChaoJi initiative may well dethrone CCS over time as the dominant force in charging.ElectricCarHome

 The first electric DC charging system, CHAdeMO originated in Japan in 2005.
 CHAdeMO plugs are big, and DC only, so another AC plug is still needed for home charging.
-Cars also still require either the J1772/CCS1 or ‘Menekes’/CCS2 style AC socket for home charging, and CHAdeMo is large, the result is the requirement for an even bigger area under the recharge flap than with GB/T.
+For AC home charging, cars also still require either the J1772/CCS1 or ‘Menekes’/CCS2 style AC socket, and as CHAdeMo is large, the result is the requirement for an even bigger area under the recharge flap than with GB/T.

 CHAdeMO was officially accepted as a European DC Fast Charging Standard in 2015, but in 2019 there was a proposal to transition out CHAdeMO chargers, which did not go through but instead, CHAdeMO is now only optional (as are other chargers) and the CCS Combo 2 chargers are mandatory.